Twin Peaks Is Loosely Based on The Hazel Drew Mystery

 Hazel Irene Drew (Laura Palmer in Twin Peaks)

 After spending a weekend with some of her cousins, Hazel abruptly quit her job and her body would be discovered five days later in a Teal's pond about fifteen miles away.
-Although it was first thought by some that she was hit by a reckless driver in a car accident, investigations concluded that she was killed and he body dumped in to the pond.
+Although it was first thought by some that she was hit by a reckless driver in a car accident, investigations concluded that she was killed and her body dumped into a pond.

 Historian Bob Moore